igm/cf90/README.md

   service.list    - Show a list of services
 Space
-  space.list      - Show all spaces in organization space.use       - Set default space (and also organization) Target target.add      - Add new target target.info     - Show target information
+  space.list      - Show all spaces in organization Target target.add      - Add new target
+  target.info     - Show target information